tagyoureit/nodejs-poolController/README.md

  * Added setDateTime API/Socket
  * Bootstrap panel states are now persistent

+4.0.0 -
+ * Changed much in the config.json file
+ * Save pump settings to config.json
+ * Check for newer versions of the app on github, and dismiss notifications until next release
+ * Bootstrap configuration is automatically saved in clientConfig.json via UI actions
+ * Started to introduce some promises into the workflow (mostly with read/write operations)

 # Wish list
 1. Still many messages to debug
 2. Alexa, Siri integration coming soon!